Structured Spectral Graph Representation Learning for Multi-label Abnormality Analysis from 3D CT Scans: Experiments

 To ensure a fair comparison, all models are initialized with ImageNet-pretrained weights, either directly for 2D architectures or via weight inflation~\citep{zhang_adapting_2023} for 3D counterparts, promoting stable and efficient convergence.
-Specifically, the 3D CNN via weight inflation from a 2D ResNet-18~\citep{he_deep_2015} pretrained on ImageNet~\citep{russakovsky_imagenet_2015}; ViT3D and ViViT via weight inflation from a 2D ViT-S16~\citep{dosovitskiy_image_2021} pretrained on ImageNet; and Swin3D via weight inflation from a 2D Swin-S16~\citep{liu_swin_2021} pretrained on ImageNet.
+Specifically, the ResNet3D via weight inflation~\citep{carreira_quo_2018} from a 2D ResNet-18~\citep{he_deep_2015} pretrained on ImageNet~\citep{russakovsky_imagenet_2015}; ViT3D and ViViT via weight inflation from a 2D ViT-S16~\citep{dosovitskiy_image_2021} pretrained on ImageNet; and Swin3D via weight inflation from a 2D Swin-S16~\citep{liu_swin_2021} pretrained on ImageNet.
 Since Vision Transformers families of models are typically release in multiple capacity variants, we adopt the \textit{Small} variants across all baselines to ensure comparability.
 This consistent choice offer comparable parameter counts and computational budgets, enabling a balanced comparison without favoring a particular design and representing a practically deployable setting while still retaining sufficient capacity to serve as strong baselines.
 Similarly, 2.5D models leveraging ResNet-18 backbones use ImageNet-pretrained 2D ResNet-18 weights at initialization.
-The 2D ViT-S16 module within MvG is initialized with ImageNet-pretrained weights, and all parameters are trainable during training to ensure a fair and consistent comparison across methods.
+The 2D ViT-S16 module within CT-MvG is initialized with ImageNet-pretrained weights.
+Both for CT-SSG and baselines, all parameters are trainable during training to ensure a fair and consistent comparison across methods.
+Appendix~\ref{appendix:table:summary_protocol} reports the training details of all methods.

 \paragraph{Evaluation protocol.} All models are trained and evaluated using 5-fold cross-validation.
 For each run, we apply early stopping based on the checkpoint that achieves the highest macro F1-score on the validation set, i.e. the harmonic mean of precision and recall, averaged across all abnormalities.
 We report performance metrics on the test set corresponding to this selected checkpoint.